History of artificial neural networks: Boltzmann machines

-Geoffrey Hinton et al. (2006) proposed learning a high-level internal representation using successive layers of binary or real-valued latent variables with a restricted Boltzmann machine to model each layer.
+Geoffrey Hinton et al. (2006) proposed learning a high-level internal representation using successive layers of binary or real-valued latent variables with a restricted Boltzmann machine (RBM) to model each layer.
 This RBM is a generative stochastic feedforward neural network that can learn a probability distribution over its set of inputs.
 Once sufficiently many layers have been learned, the deep architecture may be used as a generative model by reproducing the data when sampling down the model (an "ancestral pass") from the top level feature activations.

 Deep learning

-In 2012, Andrew Ng and Jeff Dean created an FNN that learned to recognize higher-level concepts, such as cats, only from watching unlabeled images taken from YouTube videos.
+In 2012, Andrew Ng and Jeff Dean created a neural network that learned to recognise higher-level concepts, such as cats, only from watching unlabelled images taken from YouTube videos.

 Other aspects

 Knowledge distillation

 Knowledge distillation or model distillation is the process of transferring knowledge from a large model to a smaller one.
 The idea of using the output of one neural network to train another neural network was studied as the teacher-student network configuration.
 In 1992, several papers studied the statistical mechanics of teacher-student network configuration, where both networks are committee machines or both are parity machines.

 Another early example of network distillation was also published in 1992, in the field of recurrent neural networks (RNNs).
 The problem was sequence prediction.
 It was solved by two RNNs.
 One of them ("atomizer") predicted the sequence, and another ("chunker") predicted the errors of the atomizer.
 Simultaneously, the atomizer predicted the internal states of the chunker.
 After the atomizer manages to predict the chunker's internal states well, it would start fixing the errors, and soon the chunker is obsoleted, leaving just one RNN in the end.

 A related methodology was model compression or pruning, where a trained network is reduced in size.
 It was inspired by neurobiological studies showing that the human brain is resistant to damage, and was studied in the 1980s, via methods such as Biased Weight Decay and Optimal Brain Damage.